amit-upadhyay-IT/redesigned/docs/_posts/python/2016-02-01-get-familiar-with-strings.markdown

 > **Note**: In the table given above, len( ) is a built in function and so we don‟t need import the string module.
 For all other functions import string statement is required for their successful execution.

+### Lets discuss some interesting strings constants defined in string module:

+`string.ascii_uppercase`:

+The command displays a string containing uppercase characters .

+`string.ascii_lowercase`:

+The command displays a string containing all lowercase characters .

+`string.ascii_letters`:

+The command displays a string containing both uppercase and lowercase characters.

+`string.digits`:

+The command displays a string containing digits.

+`string.hexdigits`:

+The command displays a string containing hexadecimal characters.

+`string.octdigits`:

+The command displays a string containing octal characters.

+`string.punctuations`:

+The command displays a string containing all the punctuation characters.

+`string.whitespace`:

+The command displays a string containing all ASCII characters that are considered whitespace.
+This includes the characters space, tab, linefeed, return, formfeed, and vertical tab.

+`string.printable`:

+The command displays a string containing all characters which are considered printable like letters, digits, punctuations and whitespaces.

+>Note: Import string module to get the desired results with the commands mentioned above.

 Thank you 🎂 👏